offensive-packaging/documentation/llvm-defaults/index.md

  ##### llvm-extract

- Llvm-extract-14 (1)  - extract a function from an LLVM module
+ Extract a function from an LLVM module

  ```
  root@kali:~# llvm-extract -h